Hypnotherapy: Facts on Hypnosis and Hypnotism

-Hypnotherapy is a form of psychotherapy used to create subconscious change in a patient in the form of new responses, thoughts, attitudes, behaviors or feelings.
+Hypnotherapy: A form of psychotherapy used to create subconscious change in a patient in the form of new responses, thoughts, attitudes, behaviors, or feelings.
 It is undertaken with a subject in hypnosis.
 A person who is hypnotized displays certain unusual characteristics and propensities, compared with a non-hypnotized subject, most notably heightened suggestibility and responsiveness.

 Hypnotherapist: Induces hypnotic state in client to increase motivation or alter behavior pattern through hypnosis.
-Consults with client to determine the nature of problem.
-Prepares client to enter hypnotic states by explaining how hypnosis works and what client will experience.
+Consults with client to determine the nature of the problem.
+Prepares the client to enter hypnotic states by explaining how hypnosis works and what the client will experience.
 Tests subject to determine degrees of physical and emotional suggestibility.
-Induces hypnotic state in client using individualized methods and techniques of hypnosis based on interpretation of test results and analysis of client's problem.
-May train client in self-hypnosis conditioning - The U.S. (Department of Labor) Directory of Occupational Titles (D.O.T.
+Induces hypnotic state in a client using individualized methods and techniques of hypnosis based on interpretation of test results and analysis of client's difficulty.
+May train client in self-hypnosis conditioning - U.S. Department of Labor Directory of Occupational Titles (D.O.T.
 079.157.010)

-I have found in my own private practice dealing with a large number of retired people, as old as 85 years of age, that hypnosis is a potent and beneficial method for most people.
+I have found in my private practice dealing with numerous retired people, as old as 85 years of age, that hypnosis is a potent and beneficial method for most people.
 The person's motivation is the key to success.

 Actually, with the latest hypnotic techniques like Ericksonian Hypnosis and state of the art "NLP" (Neuro-Linguistic Programming), depth is one of the least important aspects, which contribute to success.